uncw-library/d8-staff/README.md

 6) After you are happy with the changes:

  - git commit your branch
- - docker build & push the new base image
+ - docker build & push the new base image as described below
  - update rancher

 #### How to clear the cache